shinken-monitoring/mod-import-mysql/README.md

 mod-import-mysql
 ================

-Shinken module for importing hosts from a MySQL server
+Shinken module for importing configuration  from a MySQL server